Belize

 - Globalization Effects

-- Globalization has brought both opportunities and challenges, influencing cultural identity and economic development.
+- Globalization has brought both opportunities and challenges, influencing economic development and cultural dynamics.

 - Urbanization Effects